SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-folders-and-files-with-rest.md

 # Working with folders and files with REST

+> [!NOTE]
+> The examples on this page do not support the % and # characters.
+[Support % and # in files and folders with ResourcePath API](supporting-and-in-file-and-folder-with-the-resourcepath-api.md)

 > [!TIP]
 > The SharePoint Online (and on-premises SharePoint 2016 and later) REST service supports combining multiple requests into a single call to the service by using the OData `$batch` query option.
 For details and links to code samples, see [Make batch requests with the REST APIs](make-batch-requests-with-the-rest-apis.md).